Wolverine971/9takes/Brand.md

 david wayne
 1 second ago
 That is fricken right!
 The psychologists went down the wrong track a long time ago.
 They make their money treating disorders therefore they are a hammer and every person looks like a nail to them.
 Psychology needs to get back to normal people and create tools for them.
 It needs to closer align with philosophy.
-Checkout 9takes I talk about this more there.
+Check out 9takes I talk about this more there.

 https://www.youtube.com/channel/UCBXE3W58P2S76kdKdWVNdGQ